jinyu-tn/EC601_Project/Plans and Work Split.md

 Jinyu Tian: Calculate my daily, monthly and yearly finance transactions.

 ## Oct.28-Nov.04:
-### Finish the function of check how much a user spent on  a specific category, like food, transport, clothing, etc.## Oct.21-## Oct.28:
+### Finish the function of checking how much a user spent on  a specific category, like food, transport, clothing, etc.
+### Finish the function of checking balance.
+### Finish the function of tracking on spendings.
+### Prepare for the presentation of Sprint2.

+## Nov.04-Nov.18:
-### Give advice on upgrading consumption pattern
+### Give advice on upgrading consumption pattern.
+### Make monthly budget and receive notification once it’s  going to be overspending.
+### Give discount and coupon information.